Chemistry and Biochemistry

 201-200-3069

-The Chemistry Department offers multiple degree programs providing students with the skills and knowledge to pursue employment opportunities in both government and private industries or to pursue post-graduate degrees in graduate or professional schools such as medical or dental school.
-Furthermore, the Chemistry Department faculty have a broad range of research interests including analytical chemistry, biochemistry, medicinal chemistry, organic synthesis and methodology, material science, computational chemistry and environmental and forensic science.
-The available instrumentation in the department supporting teaching and research is extensive and includes a 400-MHz NMR, LC-MS, FTIR, AAS, IC, HPLC, GC-MS, 3D printer, SEM, IR microscope, NanoDrop OneC spectrophotometer, GE Healthcare ÄTKA pure 25L fast protein liquid chromatography (FPLC) system, Evos Floid inverted fluorescence microscope with CCD camera and capillary electrophoresis.
+The Chemistry and Biochemistry Department offers multiple degree programs providing students with the skills and knowledge to pursue employment opportunities in both government and private industries or to pursue post-graduate degrees in graduate or professional schools such as medical or dental school.
+Furthermore, the Chemistry and Biochemistry Department faculty have a broad range of research interests including analytical chemistry, biochemistry, medicinal chemistry, organic synthesis and methodology, material science, computational chemistry and environmental and forensic science.
+The available instrumentation in the department supporting teaching and research is extensive and includes a LC-MS, FTIR, AAS, IC, HPLC, GC-MS, 3D printer, SEM, IR microscope, NanoDrop OneC spectrophotometer, GE Healthcare ÄTKA pure 25L fast protein liquid chromatography (FPLC) system, Evos Floid inverted fluorescence microscope with CCD camera and capillary electrophoresis.
 Computational Resources including a GPU-based molecular dynamics cluster.
 Students have multiple opportunities to participate in original research and share their research accomplishments both locally and at national meetings.

-Associate Professor of Chemistry
+Associate Professor of Chemistry and department Chair

 Hanae Haouari